It’s easy to fall in love with someone who’s broke. But if they’re in debt, that love won’t last.

 You’ve probably heard that fighting about money is one of the leading causes of breakups and divorces.
 That’s not quite accurate.
 It’s actually debt that ends relationships.
 It’s not the money you have, it’s the money you don’t have.

-A Debt.com poll earlier this year showed a third of divorced couples say money woes were a “primary factor” in the breakup of their marriages.
-But when you drilled down, you learned it was the constant stress of falling behind on their bills.
-The fights resulted from spending money on either reducing that debt or having a good time.
+An annual Debt.com poll routinely shows a third of divorced couples say money woes are a “primary factor” in the breakup of their marriages.
+But when you drill down, you learn it was the constant stress of falling behind on their bills.
+The fights resulted from how to spend money: either reducing debt or having a good time.
 Each partner had different priorities.

 And that leads me to the most compelling part of that Match.com poll: “96% of singles feel like having similar attitudes about debt and spending is an important partner trait, at an all-time high over the last decade.”